 If you know that there is asbestos or there is a high likelihood that it is present, it is best to post notices.
 The notices should be located near the entrances to the buildings.
 If you know exactly where asbestos is, posting notices near those areas is also a good idea.

-For example, if you know that the insulation on your pipes is made with asbestos it is a good idea to make pipe marking labels (which you can find here) to let people know.
+For example, if you know that the insulation on your pipes is made with asbestos it is a good idea to make pipe marking labels to let people know.
 This can easily be done if you have a LabelTac printer available in the facility.
 Creating a label and applying it along the pipe will help ensure that anyone working with or around the pipes can take the proper precautions.

 No matter where the asbestos is located you can print off high quality labels to alert people to its presence.
 This is a very easy and affordable way to help improve people’s awareness of the asbestos and keep them safe in the process.